parallaxinc/PropLoader/README.md

 It supports loading over a serial link or a WiFi connection to a Parallax WiFi module on the Propeller Activity Board WX.

-This program is still under construction and not ready for use at this time.

 The C++ code should be mostly generic.
 The platform-specific code is in the C files sock_posix.c and serial_posix.c.
 Those will have to be rewritten to work on a different platform or under a different framework like Qt.
 If necessary, those interfaces could